tensorflow/community/rfcs/20190802-model-garden-redesign.md

     *   Common training util library in TF2.0, model configuration and hyperparameter definition in a consistent style.
-    *   Model category related common library, e.g. primitives as basic building block for NLP models.
+    *   Model category related common library, e.g. primitives as basic building block for NLP models, or common networks like resnet, mobilenet.
 We will follow the fundamental design of Keras layer/network/model to define and utilize model building blocks.
+        **NOTE:** we are still figuring out what level of building block extraction would be the most useful and sharable refactoring.
+Once we confirm the implementation is really useful, we will move it tensorflow/addons.
 *   popular state-of-the-art (SOTA) models for end users as a product.
 *   reference models for performance benchmark testing.
     *   For models provided as SOTA models, we will share the network and